-This course is a survey of behavior, emphasizing psychological processes.
+This course is a survey of behavior with emphasis upon psychological processes.
 This course includes the biological bases for behavior, thinking, emotion, motivation, and the nature and development of personality.

 PSY 207.
 PSYCHOLOGY OF ADJUSTMENT (3-0-3) PREREQUISITE: As required by program.